 UK Stocks-Factors to watch on July 20

-Britain's FTSE 100 .FTSE index is seen opening 5 points lower at 6,286 on Monday, according to financial bookmakers.
+Britain's FTSE 100 .FTSE index is seen opening 5 points lower at 6,286 on Monday, according to financial bookmakers, with futures FFIc1 almost flat ahead of cash markets open.

-* RIGHTMOVE: British property website Rightmove said a mini housing market boom was gathering pace after a tax cut by finance minister Rishi Sunak.

-* MARKS AND SPENCER: British retailer Marks and Spencer Group Plc MKS.L plans to announce hundreds of job cuts in the coming week, Sky News reported on Sunday, citing sources.

 * OIL: Oil prices fell on Monday, unnerved by the prospect that a recovery in fuel demand could be derailed by a rise in the pace of coronavirus infections around the world.